CatTag/messagingmachine/README.md

 # messagingmachine
-this is my app made for my iOS class bad app but it will hopfuly work in the end
+this is my app made for my iOS class, bad app but it will hopfuly work in the end

 ## **Build guide**: